-The District was awarded the Canadian Award for Financial Reporting for its 2020 Annual Report.
-This award is given to governments that publish an Annual Report that goes beyond the minimum requirements of generally accepted accounting principles and demonstrates an effort to clearly communicate the municipal government’s financial picture, enhance an understanding of financial reporting by municipal governments, and addresses user needs.
+The District of West Vancouver was awarded the Canadian Award for Financial Reporting for its 2024 Annual Report, marking the 20th consecutive year it has received this prestigious award.
+The award is given to governments that publish an Annual Report that goes beyond the minimum requirements of the Public Sector Accounting Board (PSAB) standards, demonstrates an effort to communicate the municipal government's financial picture, and enhances the understanding of financial reporting standards, procedures, and compliance requirements.

 After four phases of engagement, including over 50 community events and meetings, and a review process that included approximately 6,000 instances of engagement, the Horseshoe Bay Local Area Plan and Design Guidelines were adopted by Council on June 1, 2021.